 Many online articles list the best states in the US for landlords.
 While states like Texas and Arizona almost always make these Top 10 lists, one state that you won’t ever see listed is New York.
 The reason New York isn’t considered a landlord friendly state is because there are multiple laws in place that provide tenants with numerous rights.
-In fact, there are countless examples of it taking 6+ months or even years to evict a tenant who has stopped paying rent.
+There are countless examples of it taking 6+ months or even years to evict a tenant who has stopped paying rent.

 Since numerous legal issues can affect both tenants and landlords, one common area of interest is in regards to the eviction of tenants who are in a rent-controlled, or rent stabilized unit.
 Because many people are interested in learning more about this issue, we thought it would be helpful to cover it in detail.